Jana Na Dil Se Door SPOILER ALERT: Here’s How Ravish Aka Shashank Vyas’ Role Will End On The Show!

 On The Sets Picture – Sara & Shivani

-One of the fan club shared Sara's Snapchat video.
-The video shows, Vividha in a black sari, while Ravish's wife Kangana in a white sari.
+One of the fan clubs shared Sara's Snapchat video.
+The video shows, Vividha in a black sari, while Ravish's wife Kangana is in a white sari.
 They are seen preparing for Ravish's final rites.

 Story So Far...